triton-lang/triton/docs/tutorials/putting-it-all-together.rst

     return da, db, None, None, None, None, None, None, None

-A callable operation can be created using the :code:`apply` method of our :code:`triton.function` class.
+A callable operation can be created using the :code:`apply` method of the :code:`torch.autograd.Function` class.

 .. code:: python